 Teacher: Emma Slade

-A wonderful & rare opportunity to meet Emma Slade and to practice yoga and meditation with her on a weekend retreat at Avalon.
+A wonderful opportunity to meet Emma Slade and to practice yoga and meditation with her during her second weekend retreat at Avalon this year.

 Suitable for all levels of experience and ability.

 Once again on this weekend retreat Emma will share with you practices and teachings from the wisdom traditions of Mindfulness and Yoga with an emphasis on compassion, wisdom and life purpose.
 Emma has a very accessible, engaging and often humorous way of teaching and invites everyone to attend some or all of the weekend sessions no matter how much or little experience you already have of these practices.

 Talk on Models of Self-Development with guided practice and reflection on life purpose

 A discussion of, and guided practice on, themes of compassion, wisdom and life purpose within yogic, Buddhist and western models.

 The aim of this workshop will be to reflect in active and quiet ways on different models for the development of a whole person.
 Emma will be teaching as well as guiding practice and moments of contemplation.
 For those who attended earlier this year this workshop will further deepen questions of motivation and coming to a place of profound authenticity in life.

 10am - 4.30pm